How chewing gum, ice cream or toothpaste can kill your dog

 Why is xylitol dangerous for dogs, but not for humans?

 In both humans and dogs, blood sugar levels are controlled by the release of insulin from the pancreas.
-In humans, xylitol does not stimulate this reaction, but in dogs it’s different: when dogs eat something containing xylitol, the substance is absorbed faster into the bloodstream and can lead to a strong release of insulin, and after it - a rapid and deep drop in sugar levels in blood (hypoglycemia), which can be fatal.
+In humans, xylitol does not stimulate this reaction, but in dogs it is different: when dogs eat something containing xylitol, the substance is absorbed more quickly into the bloodstream and can lead to a strong release of insulin, followed by a rapid and deep drop in blood sugar levels. blood (hypoglycemia), which can be fatal.

 On the subject: In South Carolina, a dog saved its owner’s life during a fire

-Note to cat and ferret owners: Xylitol is not likely to be as dangerous for cats and other pets.
-Cats, in addition, are almost never interested in sweets, but ferrets can react just like dogs - be careful.
+Note to Cat and Ferret Owners: Xylitol does not appear to be as harmful to cats and other pets.
+Cats, moreover, are almost never interested in sweets, but ferrets can react in the same way as dogs - be careful.

 What to do?

 If you think your dog has eaten xylitol, take her to a veterinarian or animal emergency hospital immediately.
 Since in some cases hypoglycemia and other serious side effects may not occur for 12 to 24 hours, your dog may need to be hospitalized for medical observation.